-Traumatic Brain Injury units are regulated by the Division of Quality Assurance (DQA).
-The information below identifies approved TBI units in Wisconsin and includes support and resource information.
-This web page also provides information to new and existing facilities serving people with TBI.
+Traumatic Brain Injury (TBI) units are regulated by the Division of Quality Assurance (DQA).
+The information below identifies approved TBI units in Wisconsin and includes support and resource information for consumers and providers.

-The following is a list (alphabetized by city) of Wisconsin facilities that provide care for traumatic brain injured persons.
-If you have questions about any of these TBI units, please select the facility link for additional information and/or call the contact person listed for the facility.
+The following is a list (alphabetized by city) of Wisconsin facilities that are certified to provide care for people with traumatic brain injuries.
+If you have questions about any of these TBI units, please use the contact information listed for the facility.

 Facility Name and Address